The World’s First Hour-angle wristwatch

 Longines Weems second setting 1930 rare Lindbergh font

 A piece from the very first production batch of Longines Weems second setting watches that uses the same font as the edited Hour-angle piece of Lindbergh.
-One of the rarest test fonts produced, there are just three known pieces.
+One of the rarest test fonts produced, there are just two known pieces.
 This includes Lindbergh’s edited creation and another mirroring this second setting piece in the Longines museum.

 Heinmuller met Lindbergh shortly after he broke the US transcontinental speed record from Los Angeles to New York on April 20, 1930.
 In a letter to his wife, he wrote “…I was privileged to work out details of his latest instruments with him as the enclosed design from him will show.
 Keep it for our records.
 His latest ideas incorporate a second setting device for Greenwich Time, taken from the radio.
 The device… permits laying down of a position in less than three minutes.
 Navy experts at Annapolis say it is the most outstanding aviation improvement in many years”.[4]